 Vinyasa Yoga is a style of yoga that is practiced linking conscious breath with dynamic fluid movement.
-A number of Yoga postures (Asanas) are linked together in a sequence which flows together, a little bit like dance.
-A rhythm of breath is controlled and directs the timing and co-ordination of the movement.
-For this reason, many Vinyasa Yoga classes are a accompanied by music or a beat.
+A number of Yoga postures (Asanas) are linked together in a sequence which flows together A little bit like dance.
+The breath is controlled and directs the timing and co-ordination of the movement in flow.
+For this reason, many Vinyasa or ‘Flow’ Yoga classes are a accompanied by music or a rhythmic beat.
 Transitions linking one posture to another are very relevant to the practice.
-Transitions enable the flow of movement and are key to differentiating a Vinyasa practice from other great practices such as Iyengar Yoga which are more static in nature.
+Transitions enable the flow of movement and are key to differentiating a Vinyasa Flow practice from other great practices such as Iyengar Yoga or Yin Yoga which are more static in nature.

-I principally and teach Vinyasa yoga.
-Mountain Yoga classes are Vinyasa yoga classes but the focus, pace and intensity vary from season to season to compliment our mountain sports and lifestyle.
-Each season I adapt the sequences of postures from to support the energy in season.
+I principally practice and teach Flow yoga.
+Mountain Yoga classes will often include a combination of Vinyasa and mindful movements to target certain meridians (energy conduits) and practices where there is little or no movement only the flow of breath.
+The focus, pace and intensity of the practice varies from season to season to compliment our mountain lifestyle and activities.
+Each season, the sequences of postures are varied to support the energy in season.
 You can read more about Vinyasa through the Seasons in the Blog

-The most widely known Vinyasa sequences are the Sun Salutations (Surya Namaskara).
+The most widely practiced Vinyasa sequences are the Sun Salutations (Surya Namaskara).
 There are many variations of a Sun Salutation which are all flowing sequences of postures placed in a bespoke order so as to mobilize the spine and energize the body together with a deliberate breathing pattern and fluid transitions between postures.
-Sun Salutations are known and practiced in most disciplines of Yoga and are a powerful way to warm up the body and mind and if you ask me the best way to start any day.
+Sun Salutations are known and practiced in most disciplines of Yoga and are a powerful way to warm up the body and mind and if you ask me a great way to start any day.
 You can read more about Sun Salutations in the Blog

 Origins of Vinyasa Yoga